Tuljapur: Culture

 The Tulja Bhavani Temple is dedicated to the Hindu goddess Bhavani.
 The town has received much notice during past centuries since the temple has always enjoyed a special association with the Bhosale clan to which Chhatrapati Shivaji belonged.
 Goddess Bhavani was the family deity of the Bhosale clan.

 As the Goddess Bhavani is the deity of many people from Maharashtra, they come walking in during the Dasara Festival to worship the Goddess Bhavani.
-Every year after Navaratri, on the eve of Kojagiri pournima, many devotees cover long distances to reach the city.
+Every year after Navaratri, on the eve of Kojagiri Poornima, many devotees cover long distances to reach the city.
 Huge crowds are drawn to the temple for worshipping the goddess Bhavani.

-The temple-town of Pandharpur, the Dharashiv caves, and the Naldurg Fort all lie within easy reach.
+The temple-town of Pandharpur, the osmanabad caves, and the Naldurg Fort all lie within easy reach.

 Pooja

-The noble minded priests from well known family encompasses Hangargekar, Palange, Bhosale, Tole, Kadam, Magar from the Maratha caste families are priests in Tuljabhavani temple from very prior time.
+The noble minded priests from well known family encompasses Magar, Hangargekar, Karhade, Palange, Bhosale, Tole, Kadam from the Maratha caste and Pathak, Lasane, Prayag, Shamraj and Kulkarni families are brahmin priests in Tuljabhavani temple from very prior time.

 Education

 The city of Tuljapur is the centre for many government schools like Jawahar Navodaya Vidyalaya, Sainik School (which trains students for the army education).
 Colleges like Shree Tuljabhavani College of Engineering and many other colleges offering degree courses like Y. C. College, Tuljabhavani College, Kulswamini college are located here.

 The school has both secondary and higher secondary education facilities.
 The aim is to inculcate a spirit of patriotism and encourage a career in the Armed Forces of India.
-The Tata Institute of Social Sciences, Mumbai, a deemed university of international repute has started a B.A., M.A., Mphil., and Phd programme.
+The Tata Institute of Social Sciences, Mumbai, a deemed university of international repute has Off-Campus known as School of Rural Development at Tuljapur, and offers Master & PhD study programmes.

 Transport

-Tuljapur has frequent buses from Solapur which is situated 45 km away and also from Osmanabad which is 25 km away from Tuljapur.
+Tuljapur has frequent buses from Solapur which is situated 45 km away and also from Osmanabad which is 25 km away.
 Nearest railway stations are in Solapur (45 km) and Osmanabad (25 km).

 also many of commercial vehicles are available to Hindu devotees who generally come at Navratri week.
-MSRTC provide ac shivshai bus service on nashik, pune, kolhapur, etc Tuljapur has frequent buses from Latur which is situated 71 km away and also from Pune which is 297 km away from Tuljapur.
+MSRTC provide ac Shivshahi bus service on Nashik, Pune, Kolhapur, etc. Tuljapur has frequent buses from Latur which is situated 71 km away and also from Pune which is 297 km away from Tuljapur.

 Frequent buses from Parbhani which is situated 228 km away and also from Nanded which is 206 km away from Tuljapur.